Essays

 2007 Shared Space - would it work in Los Angeles?

-(Commissioned, but not used - and worse not paid for - by The Los Angeles Times.
+(Commissioned, but not used – and worse not paid for – by The Los Angeles Times.
+So published here free of charge on the slightly-smaller-circulation Adams’ Blog)

-2006 Britain’s seatbelt law should be repealed
+2006 Britains seatbelt law should be repealed

 Article accepted for publication in March 2007 by the Royal Statistical Society journal Significance.
 Published in the June issue, 2007, vol. 4, issue 2, pp86-89.
+Subsequently responded to by Allsop et al in Seat belt laws: why we should keep them, Significance June 2008.

 2006 Risk and the impact of psychiatric disorder on the environment